 Repairing / Reworking Your Engineered Flooring

-Engineered Wood Flooring Tips In a Nutshell
+Engineered Wood Flooring Tips

-• Use a soft headed hoover regularly
+• Use a soft-headed broom/hoover regularly

-• Keep your pets nails trimmed
+• Keep your pet's nails trimmed

 • Use furniture pads under table legs and castors

 • Scrub your floor with abrasive materials like steel wool